Last updated on May 30th, 2018 at 01:50 pm

-- Add the garlic, oregano and tomato paste to the pot and stir.
-Add the meat back to the pot, then the beef broth and water and season with salt and pepper.
+Add the garlic, oregano and tomato paste to the pot and stir.
+Add the meat back to the pot, then the beef broth and water and season with salt and pepper if needed.
 Bring to a boil, then turn down the heat to a medium and cook for about 45 minutes, stirring occasionally.
 You want to cook this for so long so that the beef becomes tender, it will melt in your mouth.

 - Add the barley to the pot and cook for another 30 minutes or until the barley is cooked through.
 Make sure you stir occasionally so the barley won't stick.
 If you find that too much liquid has evaporated or the soup is too thick add more water as necessary until you get the desired consistency.

 - Remove the soup from heat and garnish with fresh parsley before serving.